memestreak/memestreak.github.io/src/index.md

 ---
-title: this is a title from front matter
+title: This is a title from front matter
 layout: base.njk
 ---